aimms/how-to/Articles/159/159-exchange-data-with-cloud.rst

    Directly accessing a remote database from AIMMS apps

 The other route is without a VPN.
-This probably requires you to whitelist the IP-ranges of the AIMMS Cloud Platform in your firewalls.
+This probably requires you to whitelist the IP-ranges of the AIMMS Cloud in your firewalls.
 The AIMMS apps will issue commands to the remote database in the same way as when you are using a VPN connection to a remote database.

 .. seealso::